Tips from my own experience of fibromyalgia

 #1 Even though you feel unwell, you need to take charge of your own health.
-This is because doctors tend to work individually only treating part of you.
-There is a good chance that some form of 'alternative' health professions may be of great benefit but doctors may not recommend this.
+This is because doctors tend to only treat part of you.
+There is a good chance that some form of 'alternative' health professions may be a help but doctors may not recommend this.
+Also, some of them will simply take your money so be careful.
 You also will need to try to try different therapies and treatmens out and see what helps you.
 It might be helpful to use an app like WebMD and Medicines List.

 #3 If you are friends & family of someone suffering fibro, realise that it costs money - lots of money.
 If you can help, please do.
 If you're not sure what to do practically, then consider giving helpful gifts; gift certificates for 1) a massage or other alternative treatments they find helpful, 2) food; offer to do their shopping, clean the house, babysit, do the washing, cook some food, bring them a movie they haven't seen yet....something else nice they like.

 # 4 Establish a good sleep rhythm - even if it is difficult and seems pointless sometimes.
 It may change over time and you need new patterns but keep working at it.